 - For significant deformity following corrective surgery.
 However, funding will not be approved to improve previous cosmetic surgery.

 The clinician in charge of the care of the patient’s specific condition, usually a hospital doctor, can assist the application, if there is exceptional clinical need for the treatment to be funded.
 The patient’s clinician must evidence clinical exceptionality and must be supported by the patient’s local NHS commissioning organisation.
 See separate leaflet for more information on Individual Funding Requests (IFRs).

 Advice and further guidance:

-For more information search for ‘cosmetic surgery’ on the NHS UK website.
+- For more information search for ‘cosmetic surgery’ at www.nhs.uk